autodesign-sayers/workingPlatforms/README.md

 - A Python file that is used for drawing automation.
 - A CSV file that contains the format to upload SOP coordinates.
 - A dependencies folder with the required plugins needed to run the software.
+- A media folder containing screenshots of the tool in use.
+- A license file
+- A README file

 ---